-DSE 5a: Contemporary Debates in Indian Politics (NEPS 139)
+PSMI 409: Contemporary Debates in Indian Politics

-The course is designed with the aim to provide an introduction to contemporary debates around critical issues in Indian Politics.
-Having acquired an understanding of the political processes and political institutions in India, this course encourages students to make sense of contemporary Indian politics.
-The themes chosen represent the changing landscape of Indian politics prompting the question whether the study of politics in contemporary India is in need of new concepts and analytical tools.
+The course aims to provide an introduction to contemporary debates around critical issues in Indian Politics.
+Having acquired an understanding of India's political processes and political institutions, this course encourages students to make sense of contemporary Indian politics.
+The themes chosen represent the changing landscape of Indian politics, prompting whether the study of politics in contemporary India needs new concepts and analytical tools.
 The course will enable students to think through the concerns of older paradigms to address the questions presented by new forms of politics.
-How, for example, does a citizen reconcile to be biometrically mapped premised upon a guarantee of social benefits or how does one view the media as a pillar of democracy in the age of disinformation, social media violence and weak regulatory mechanisms.
-What does citizenship mean in the context of documentary regimes and enumeration practices, what do urban spaces and new forms of informal economy mean for the labouring poor, and how does the market rearticulate the relationship between land, displacement, and dispossession.
+How, for example, does a citizen reconcile to be biometrically mapped premised upon a guarantee of social benefits, or how does one view the media as a pillar of democracy in the age of disinformation, social media violence and weak regulatory mechanisms?
+What does citizenship mean in the context of documentary regimes and enumeration practices, what do urban spaces and new informal economy mean for the labouring poor, and how does the market rearticulate the relationship between land, displacement, and dispossession.